 - Make sure that iPhone’s Ring/Silent switch is OFF meaning ringer is ON.
 A bell will flash briefly on the screen when you turn on the ringer

-- Make sure that the Do Not Disturb setting is not silencing calls (Settings > Do Not Disturb OR swipe open Control Center and make sure crescent moon icon is grayed out)
+- Check that the Do Not Disturb setting is not silencing calls (Settings > Do Not Disturb OR swipe open Control Center and make sure crescent moon icon is grayed out)

 - Make sure that Airplane Mode is OFF (Settings > Airplane Mode)